sjultra/GPM/README.md

 ## Key Points in the README:
 1. Overview: Describes the project goals and supported platforms.
 1. Current Implementation Example: Details the current state focusing on the local repository.
-1. Future Implementation: Provides a brief overview of planned support for multiple VCS platforms.
+1. Future Implementation: Provides a brief overview of planned support for multiple Git platforms.
 1. Setup Instructions: Guides users on setting up the local repository example.
 1. Contributing and License sections provide standard project guidelines.